gammasim/simtools/docs/source/developer-guide/continuous_integration.md

 ## CI Documentation

 Documentation is built using sphinx after every merge to main.
-The documentation is built in the [CI-docs.yml](.github/workflows/CI-docs.yml) workflow.
+The documentation is built into the [CI-docs.yml](.github/workflows/CI-docs.yml) workflow.

 ## CI Binary builds